thiago4go/dapr-workshop/docs/challenge-2/dotnet.md

 > [!IMPORTANT]
 > If you are using Consul as a naming resolution service, add `--config ../resources/config/config.yaml` before `-- dotnet run` on your Dapr run command.

-## Testing the service
+## Test the service

+### Use VS Code REST Client

-Open `PizzaStore.rest` and create a new order, similar to what was done on our first challenge.
+Open `PizzaStore.rest` and create a new order, similar to what was done on the first challenge.

-Navigate to the _pizza-kitchen_ terminal, you should see the following logs pop up:
+Navigate to the _pizza-kitchen_ terminal, where you should see the following logs:

 ```zsh
 == APP == Cooking order: 1393ff15-10fa-4a71-ad23-851157f9f748